HarryEMartland/quote-api/README.md

 To get a random quote, first make a request to `/` then randomly chose an integer number within the range returned by `total`.
 Then make a request to `/{number}` with the random number.

+CORs is enabled for GitHub pages so you can use this on your own webpages.

 ### GET /

 Returns information about the quotes in the 'database'